chris-j-akers/spongecake-autoreport/README.md

 ```
 ## Running as a Docker Container

-Spongecake Autoreport can be run as a container.
-This means you don't have to install all the required libraries on your own environment.
+Spongecake Autoreport can be run as a container so you don't have to download and configure all the required libraries on your own host.

+At the moment, one limitation is that if you change the 'watchlist' config file you need to rebuild the image.
+The step which copies the 'watchlist' file over is one of the last steps in the Docker file, though, so it doesn't actually take that long to rebuild.
+This could obviously be fixed at some point with a volume attached to the repo directory.

+The image is also quite large (800MB) as the libraries used have a lot of dependencies and it uses the Canonical Ubuntu image.

-First, the Docker image needs to be built, so run the following from the repo directory:
+To build the Docker image run the following from the repo directory:

 `docker image build -t spongecake-autoreport .`